ebzzry/ebzzry.github.io/src/fallacies.md

 > preserve their marriage.”

-The speaker initially expressed disgust and objection to the actions committed by a person.
+The speaker initially expressed disgust and objection to the actions committed by Juana.
 When the situation has changed, the speaker changed her position, too.